janstrng/Evaluating-IoT-devices/Devices/Framework_2/dlink_plug.md

 | C.3.8 | Data collected is kept within the EU/EØS in countries that follow GDPR. | 2 | 4 |
 | C.3.9 | Communication with the company is adequate for the request that is made.
 A confirmation of receival of a request is given. | 4 | 2 |
 | C.3.10 | Privacy policy, user agreement and other relevant documentation is easy to find and contains all relevant information to the user. | 4 | 1 |
+#### Reasoning for value of implementation

+C.3.3: User must - "specifically requested to be removed from our databases" https://eu.dlink.com/no/nb/privacy

+C.3.8:  Data is transmitted to Google and Salesforce located in USA

+C.3.9: Response for request of data has yet to be confirmed

 ### D1: Updating and support
 | Nr | Criterias | Value of consequence | Value of implementation |